7-Minute Time Clock Rule: Chart, Examples, Risks

 If your payroll provider needs rounded numbers, you can export the timesheet and adjust.
 But the raw data stays accurate, which means you always have the real numbers if questions come up.

 For most small teams, that is the safest approach: track exactly, round only if your payroll system requires it, and keep the originals.
+Use our free time card calculator to see exact hours worked without rounding.

 The complete employee scheduling guide covers how time tracking fits into your broader scheduling workflow.